omonville

 1941 David Ezra Green (Brooklyn, NY, 1910 - 1983) in the first volume of Advances in Enzymology states "The thesis which we shall develop in this article is that any substance which occurs in traces in the cell and which is necessary in traces in the diet or medium must be an essential part of some enzyme.
 We shall define a trace concentration as one where the uppermost limit is less than 5 micrograms per gram dry weight of the cell." a thesis that had a considerable impact on the identification of coenzymes and prosthetic groups.

-1941 The Manhattan Project (atomic bomb development) is organized with Oppenheimer in overall charge of the scientists involved.
-Within the project, Karl Lark-Horowitz, Seymour Benzer (New York, 1921 - 2007), and others developed germanium crystal rectifiers, the semi-conductor later used in transistors.
+1941 The Manhattan Project (development of the atomic bomb) is organized with Robert Oppenheimer at the head of the scientists involved.
+As part of the project, Karl Lark-Horowitz, Seymour Benzer (New York, 1921 - 2007) and others developed germanium crystal rectifiers, the semiconductor later used in transistors.

-1941-1942 Gustave Malécot (1911 – 1998) introduces new probabilistic concepts in quantitative genetics, considering the probabilities that two genes are descended from various ancestral genes, using Mendel's laws of inheritance (coefficients de parenté).
-He also studies "zygotic kinship chains", which measure the probability that a certain chain of (diploid) ancestors occurred, a complete and mathematically rigorous probability theory for pedigree analysis, based on the degrees of relatedness among individuals in a pedigree and their probabilities of occurring in the pedigree.
+1941-1942 Gustave Malécot (1911 - 1998) introduces new probabilistic concepts in quantitative genetics, using Mendel's laws of inheritance (coefficients de parenté) to consider the probabilities that two genes are descended from different ancestral genes.
+He also studies "zygotic kinship chains", which measure the probability that a given chain of (diploid) ancestors occurred, a complete and mathematically rigorous probability theory for pedigree analysis, based on the degrees of relatedness between individuals in a pedigree and their probabilities of appearing in the pedigree.

-1941-1943 Ludwik Rajchman is named advisor to the Bank of China.
-He becomes intimate with several members of Roosevelt's "Brain Trust".
-In collaboration with TV Soong, then Chinese Minister of Foreign Affairs (and brother of de Tchang Kaï-chek), he obtains a loan of 500 million dollars for China.
-He then becomes the unofficial director of the China Defense Supplies from which he resigns when Soong is pushed aside.
+1941-1943 Ludwik Rajchman is appointed advisor to the Bank of China.
+He befriends several members of Roosevelt's "brain trust".
+In collaboration with TV Soong, then Chinese Foreign Minister (and brother of Tchang Kaï-chek), he obtains a loan of 500 million dollars for China.
+He then becomes the unofficial director of the China Defence Supplies from which he resigns when Soong is pushed aside.

 1942 Julian Huxley publishes Evolution, The Modern Synthesis, still a reference today.
 This book lends its name to the modern synthesis of evolutionary studies created by Fisher, Haldane, and Wright.
 Its name "[gathers] under one theory – with population genetics at its core – the events in many sub-fields that had previously been explained by special theories unique to that discipline.
 Such an occurrence marks scientific 'progress' in its truest sense – the replacement of special explanations carrying little power in prediction or extension with general theories, rich in implications and capable of unifying a diverse set of phenomena that had seemed unrelated."

-1942 Waksman coins the term antibiotic (proposed as antibiote in 1889 by Vuillemin) to describe compounds produced by microorganisms which kill bacteria after JE Flynn, the editor of Biological Abstracts asked him to suggest a term for chemical substances, including compounds and preparations that are produced by microbes and have antimicrobial properties.
+1942 Waksman coins the term antibiotic (proposed as antibiote in 1889 by Vuillemin) to describe compounds produced by microorganisms which kill bacteria after John E Flynn (? - ?), the editor of Biological Abstracts asked him to suggest a term for chemical substances, including compounds and preparations that are produced by microbes and have antimicrobial properties.
 Waksman recalled the incident in his book The Antibiotic Era.
 Antibiotics are: "toutes les substances chimiques produites par des micro-organismes capables d'inhiber le développement et de détruire les bactéries et d'autres micro-organismes".
 The word was accepted quickly but its meaning became confused, Waksman published a comprehensive definition in 1947: "an antibiotic is a chemical substance produced by microbes that inhibits the growth of and even destroys other microbes and is active in dilute solutions".

-1942 Albert H Coons (1912 - 1978), Hugh John Creech (?-?), R Norman Jones (?-?), and Ernst Berliner (?-?) synthesize fluorescein isocyanate.
-They succeed in demonstrating the feasibility of putting fluorescent tags on antibodies and using them to localize foreign antigens in host tissues.They chemically bind the fluorescent group to antipneumococcus type III antibody and use a fluorescence microscope to locate the antibody in histologic sections.
+1942 Albert H Coons (1912 - 1978), Hugh John Creech (1910 - 2003), Richard Norman Jones (Manchester, UK, 1913 - Edmonton, Canada, 2001), and Ernst Berliner (1915 - 2008) synthesize fluorescein isocyanate.
+They succeed in demonstrating the feasibility of putting fluorescent tags on antibodies and using them to localize foreign antigens in host tissues.They chemically bind the fluorescent group to anti-pneumococcus type III antibody and use a fluorescence microscope to locate the antibody in histologic sections.
 They also provided some basic data on sensitivity and specificity: Demonstration of pneumoccocal antigen in tissues by use of fluorescent antibody.
 J. Immunol.
 45:159-170.

 1942 Thomas Foxen Anderson (1911 - 1991) and Edoardo Salvatore Luria (Torino, 1912 - Lexington (Massachussetts) 1991) get excellent photographs of bacteriophages with an electron microscope, confirming earlier work by Ruska.
 They demonstrate that an E. coli alpha (T2) phage has a head and a tail: The identification and characterization of bacteriophages with the electron microscope.
 Proc.
 Natl.
 Acad.
 Sci.
 USA.
 28: 127-130.

-1942 Jules Freund (Budapest, Hungary, 1890 - 1960) and Katherine McDermott (? - ?) discover adjuvants, such as paraffin oil, that can significantly boost antibody production.
+1942 Jules Freund (Budapest, Hungary, 1890 - 1960) and Katherine McDermott (? - ?) discover adjuvants, such as paraffin oil, that can boost antibody production significantly.
 The preparation is composed of heat killed tubercule bacilli in a water-in-oil emulsion: Sensitization to horse serum by means of adjuvants.
 Proceedings of the Society for Experimental Biology and Medicine 49: 548-553.

 1942 Roman Jakobson (Moscow, Russia 1896 - 1982) one of the founders of the Prague Linguistic Circle in the '20s, proposes that the sounds of all human languages are composed of atomic units.This is developed in his Six Lectures on Sound and Meaning.
 He assumes that these features (now known as phonemes), are innately available by humans, individual languages being built on subsets of them. modified views of these first suggestions that there is an innate structure for language and learning have been later developed by Noam Chomsky, and they can be based on the structure of learning processes.

-1942 Ferenz B Straub (1914 -) and Szent-Györgi show that myosin is not the sole structural protein in muscle, but shared that role with actin.
+1942 Brunó Ferenc Straub (1914 - 1996) and Szent-Györgi show that myosin is not the sole structural protein in muscle, but shared that role with actin.
 They discover that raising the salt concentration causes actin to polymerise into filaments.
 They also show that threads of myosin and actin, in the presence of magnesium and potassium ions, contract with the addition of adenosine triphosphate (ATP).
 They name the complex actomyosin.

 1942 Turing goes to the US and write a report on the secret speech encypherment system that was being built at Bell Laboratories in New York for high-level transatlantic communication.